oliverklee/ext-seminars/Documentation/Reference/Hooks/Index.rst

          * @see AbstractBagBuilder::setWhereClausePart()
          *
          * This function will be called for these types of seminar lists: "topics", "seminars",
-         * "my vip seminars", "my entered events", "events next day", "other dates".
+         * "my vip seminars", "events next day", "other dates".
          *
          * @param DefaultController $controller the calling controller
          * @param EventBagBuilder $builder the bag builder